mcdimus/demo-spring-api-versioning-and-swagger/README.md

 The central element is the regular expression `VERSIONED_PATH_REGEX`.
 If both pattern and path do not correspond to the versioned expression, then we simply delegate to `AntPathMatcher`'s `doMatch`.
-Otherwise, we replace a version in the pattern with wildcard character `*` and then delegate to `AntPathMatcher`'s `doMatch`.
+Otherwise, we replace a version in the pattern with the wildcard character `*` and then delegate to `AntPathMatcher`'s `doMatch`.

 Rerun tests to verify if everything is green.

-Replacing a version in the pattern with wildcard character `*` will make Spring to find all versions for the given endpoint.
+Replacing a version in the pattern with the wildcard character `*` makes Spring to find all versions for the given endpoint.
 But how will Spring decide which is to be actually used?

 Spring will get all matched endpoints,